 For true wine lovers to procure rare and fine bottles.

-We are targeting to have our first preview auction in Hong Kong in October 2020.
+We are targeting to have our first preview auction in the summer of 2021.
 This is also an opportunity for true wine lovers to procure rare and fine bottles that are hard to come by and enquire about the Maison 1899 membership.